jonathandannel/graphite/readme.md

 `data` should be passed an object with keys representing x-axis labels and values representing the numerical values of the corresponding bar.
 For example, `{'baseball': 40, 'football': 48, 'soccer': 39}`.

 `options` is an optional parameter.
 Like data, it should be an object.
 Use `0` for default settings.
-The available options include:
+The available options include:/
 `width`: The width of the graph container.
-Note that if you pass in a value that causes the columns to render improperly (as in the case of too many columns for too small of a width), the width will be automatically adjusted to make the bars fit properly.
+Note that if you pass in a value that causes the columns to render improperly (as in the case of too many columns for too small of a width), the width will be automatically adjusted to make the bars fit properly./

-`height`: Similar to width, but will not be automatically adjusted.

-`title`: Adds a title to the top-center of the graph.

-`element`: A string containing the ID of the element that the graph will be rendered to.
+`height`: Similar to width, but will not be automatically adjusted./ `title`: Adds a title to the top-center of the graph./ `element`: A string containing the ID of the element that the graph will be rendered to.

 For example: